-- If successful, could it be scaled for even greater impact?
+- If successful, can the venture be scaled for even greater impact?

-What kind of social ventures are you looking for?
+What kind of ventures are you looking for?

-The Fellowship is intentionally broad and social ventures are considered on a case-by-case basis.
+The fellowship is intentionally broad and social and environmental ventures are considered on a case-by-case basis.
 We want to generate interest and creative thinking among young visionaries about what can make our world better.
 Our intention is to give resources to talented innovators with groundbreaking ideas.

 May I attach supplemental materials to my application or submit them to your office?

-No. Any extraneous materials submitted will be discarded and not reviewed.
+No. Any extraneous materials submitted will not be reviewed.

 When will decisions be made?

-We expect to announce the 2018 Fellows in July.
+We expect to announce the Fellows by mid-June.

 Will Wild Gift share the names and ideas of all the applicants?